alchrabas/blog/content/build-pelican-in-lambda.md

         "https://github.com/alchrabas/blog.git", "/tmp/blog", cwd="/tmp")
 ```

 Ok, that worked better.
-The important thing to know is that lambda's default directory is `/tmp/`, that's why I've put this as cwd and the blog directory a subfolder of it.
+The important thing to know is that lambda's default directory is `/tmp/`.
+That's why I've put this as cwd and the blog directory a subfolder of it.

 Another small problem arose regarding the submodules.
 It looks like the git bundled in the library runs some perl code and Perl is unfortunately unavailable in Python Lambda: